 Adjustable headrests can be positioned where the support is most needed.
 They should be easy to adjust and be secure when fixed.
 Some wrap around the back of the chair and the height can be adjusted.
 Others are on bands which lie over the top of the chair back and are fixed behind.

 These do not have any real functional purpose so it is down to personal preference whether you choose a chair with wings.
 They may help to support your head if you have a tendency to fall asleep in your chair.
 Whenever possible it is better to lie down on your bed to have a proper sleep rather than to catnap.
 Even if the wings can provide some support for your neck, leaning your head to one side puts a great strain on the muscles and ligaments in your neck and this can lead to pain and stiffness.
 As the wings can block your sideways visibility you may have to lean forwards to see round them, although they may offer some protection from draughts.

-These should provide side support, and help you to stand up.
-They should be wide enough to support your forearms when relaxing.
+These should provide side support and help you to stand up and be wide enough to support your forearms when relaxing.
 Padded armrests provide more comfort.
 When seated in the chair your forearms should rest comfortably along the armrest without hunching your shoulders or leaning to one side.

 The armrests should be at least the same length as the seat.
 If they project further forwards to give more support when standing, the front legs of the chair should be splayed.

 Drop-down or removable armrests can help you get in and out of the chair from the side, e.g. from a wheelchair.
 Filled in armrests may be warmer and exclude draughts and small objects such as TV remote controls are less likely to fall onto the floor.
 Smokers should be aware that lighted cigarettes, if dropped, will get trapped and be a potential fire hazard.